Berardo Carboni: Biography

-Graduate in law, he has a PhD in “civil problems of the human being”.
+Graduated in law, he has a PhD in “civil problems of the human being”.
 As scriptwriter and director, he has made shorts and documentaries, including Roma in quel niente, a documentary about Federico Caffè with Giorgio Ruffolo, Valentino Parlato and the former President of the Italian Republic Carlo Azeglio Ciampi.
-Since 2000 he has been working with Lara Favaretto on videos for the art circuit that have been awarded in contexts such as “Furla Prize” and “Moma P.S.
+Since 2000, he has been working with Lara Favaretto on videos for the art circuit that have been awarded in contexts such as “Furla Prize” and “Moma P.S.
 1 studio program”.
 Together with Favaretto, he also worked in 2003 on the TV film Buco nell'acqua, a docudrama with Sandra Milo, produced by Kublakhan for Mediatrade.

-From 2005 until 2008, he produced and directed the film Shooting Silvio which was produced by popular subscription and became and international media event.
+From 2005 until 2008, he produced and directed the film Shooting Silvio which was produced by popular subscription and became an international media event.
 It was selected and awarded at film festivals in Rome, Annecy, Tiburon, and Kyiv.
 He won the best director prize at the Gallio Film Festival.

 From 2009 until 2010, he worked on Vola Vola, an experimental animated film, a machinima, entirely shot in a Second Life.
-After having been presented to Geode of Paris, it was screened at a number of international Festivals and art forums and has been studied by critics and researchers.
+After having been presented to the Geode of Paris, it was screened at a number of international Festivals and art forums and has been studied by critics and researchers.